 1. Download the Pattern for the Amsterdam Christmas Cards

-To make these Christmas cards, first download the patterns for the cards from the December 2021 section of the PaperGlitterGlue library.
+To make these Christmas cards, first download the patterns for the cards from the December 2021 section of the PaperGlitterGlue library as design no. 132.
 Simply go to the library and type in the password.

 If you don't have the password, just subscribe to the Paper Glitter Glue newsletter with the form below and you will get the password right away.

 The zip folder for Amsterdam House Christmas Cards includes 3 different house patterns in two formats - a printable PDF format as well in SVG format for cutting machines.
 Use the file that works for you.
 When you cut your projects out by hand, use the PDF files But when you use a cutting machine, use the SVG files.

 If you would like to make a special envelope to fit your Amsterdam House card perfectly, you can use this template included in the files.